sparvu/data-recorders/docs/usage.md

 ```

-##### Data Fabric section

-This is the section where users should defined where they want to send data.
-The platform section describes the details of one or many data analytics fabrics, each with own settings.
-All raw data can be transported to one or many platforms at the same time.
-Under this section we need to define and configure, the following:

-- port number, the port number default 80, or 443
-- hostname, IP or FQD of the platform
-- protocol: HTTP or HTTPS
-- data subscription type:
-  - cpd - Computer Performance
-  - epd - End User Performance
-  - dpd - Datacenter Performance
-  - spd - Service Provider Performance
-  - wpd - Web Application Performance
-  - iaqd - Indoor Air Quality
-  - aqd - Outdoor Air Quality
-  - wcd - General Meteorology
-  - amd - Aviation Meteorology
-- sid: subscription id
-- tid: token id
-- dsid: to be let empty, will be automatically be computed

 For example **cpd** means, computer performance data and describes data belong to IT computer performance.
 There are many types of data subscriptions, each having its own type, metrics and summary statistics.